 There should be no barriers to a wonderful holiday.
-At Polmanter, we’re always working towards making our campsite welcoming and accessible for all our guests.
+At Polmanter, we’re always working towards making our campsite and apartments welcoming and accessible for all our guests.

 We understand that guests often prefer to travel later in the day or overnight to try to miss the worst of the traffic.
-For this reason, we have an ‘arrivals’ field that you are welcome to use from 10pm on the night before arrival.
+For this reason, we have an ‘arrivals’ field that you are welcome to use from 2am onwards on the morning of arrival.

-We ask all new arrivals to park on this dedicated grass car park near the entrance.
+We ask all new arrivals to park on this dedicated grass field near the entrance.
 This is about 200m from Reception.

-You can check in at reception from 9am each morning (8.30am in peak season), and your pitch should be ready by noon.
+You can check in at Reception from 9am each morning.

 Arrival and parking